 Are you expecting your first child?
 Here’s a recap on how my first labor experience and c-section recovery along with tips on how I overcame my postpartum recovery.

 Discover what items you’ll need to add to your c-section recovery kit.

-This post was updated on July 5, 2020, and is part of the Giving Birth Series.
+This post is part of the Giving Birth Series.
 It contains affiliate links.
 If you make a purchase using any of the links below, then I will receive a percentage from the sale.

 The months leading up to giving birth are one of the scariest moments when you’re expecting for the first time.
 I remember planning a birth that had nothing to do with a Caesarean birth or an epidural.

 Things quickly changed after I was rushed to the hospital at 38 weeks with our first child.